 When & Where

-Seasonally, this is a cold-weather fragrance, and it works the best in lower-digit temperatures.
+Seasonally, this is a cold-weather fragrance, and it works best in lower-digit temperatures.
 In my opinion, you can wear a fragrance you like anytime you want, but I couldn’t see myself wearing this one when it’s hot and humid outside.

 If you can lower the number of sprays, this one could work as a work fragrance as well.
-Just make sure to spray the fragrance at least 30 minutes before you go to work, and you’ll be fine.
+Just make sure to spray the fragrance for at least 30 minutes before you go to work, and you’ll be fine.

 During my time of testing, I wore it mainly in the clubs and restaurants during the night where it performed the best.